Tomato: History

-Solanum lycopersicum var. lycopersicum: the oldest surviving tomato fruit and leaves.
+Solanum lycopersicum var. lycopersicum: one of the oldest surviving tomato specimens.
 Page from the En Tibi Herbarium, 1558.
 Naturalis Leiden.

-The likely wild ancestor of the tomato, the red-fruited Solanum pimpinellifolium, is native to western South America, where it was probably first domesticated.
+The likely wild ancestor of the tomato, the red-fruited Solanum pimpinellifolium, is native to western South America, namely Chile, Peru, and Ecuador.
+The exact date of domestication is unknown; the site of domestication was either western South America, thought probable by some authorities, or Central America.

 The resulting domesticated plant, ancestral to the modern large-fruited tomato varieties, was probably the cherry tomato, S. lycopersicum var. cerasiforme.
 However, genomic analysis suggests that the domestication process may have been more complex than this.
 S. lycopersicum var. cerasiforme may have existed before domestication, while traits supposedly typical of domestication may have been reduced in that variety and then reselected (in a case of convergent evolution) in the cultivated tomato.
 The analysis predicts that var. cerasiforme appeared around 78,000 years ago, while the cultivated tomato originated around 7,000 years ago (5,000 BCE), with substantial uncertainty, making it unclear how humans may have been involved in the process.

 The Spanish first introduced tomatoes to Europe, where they became used in Spanish food.
 Elsewhere in Europe, its first use was ornamental, not least because it was understood to be related to the nightshades and assumed to be poisonous.

 Mesoamerica

-The exact date of domestication is unknown; by 500 BCE, it was already being cultivated in southern Mexico and probably other areas.
-The Pueblo people believed that tomato seeds could confer powers of divination.
-The large, lumpy variety of tomato, a mutation from a smoother, smaller fruit, originated in Mesoamerica, and may be the direct ancestor of some modern cultivated tomatoes.
+By 500 BCE, it was already being cultivated in southern Mexico and probably other areas.
+A large, lumpy variety of tomato, a mutation from a smoother, smaller fruit, originated in Mesoamerica, and may be the direct ancestor of some modern cultivated tomatoes.

 The Aztecs raised several varieties of tomato, with red tomatoes called xitomatl.
 Bernardino de Sahagún reported seeing a great variety of tomatoes in the Aztec market at Tenochtitlán (Mexico City): "large tomatoes, small tomatoes, leaf tomatoes, sweet tomatoes, large serpent tomatoes, nipple-shaped tomatoes", and tomatoes of all colors from the brightest red to the deepest yellow.
 Sahagún mentioned Aztecs cooking various sauces, some with tomatoes of different sizes, serving them in city markets: "foods sauces, hot sauces; ... with tomatoes, ... sauce of large tomatoes, sauce of ordinary tomatoes, ..."